 What do I really think about Bitcoin?
 And why did I invest around 10% of my net worth into cryptocurrencies with the hope that it provides a 2-5x return?

 In a few weeks from when this article was published the 3rd Bitcoin Halving is taking place.
 This is huge and if history plays out we’ll see Bitcoin’s price dramatically increase.

 The aim of this post is to consolidate what I know about the crypto space, technology and why I invested and when my longer-term strategy is.

-I should make clear that I am no cryptocurrency or blockchain expert but have invested into Bitcoin, Ethereum, Litecoin, Ripple and OMG over the last few years.
+I should make clear that I am no cryptocurrency or blockchain expert but have invested in Bitcoin, Ethereum, Litecoin, Ripple, and OMG over the last few years.
 I have invested only what I can afford to lose should it go to zero.

 My Views on Bitcoin

 First off it’s useful to know where I stand with Bitcoin.

 Do I foresee Bitcoin, or actually any cryptocurrency today, as a means for transactional payments?